Spring Caulking Checklist: Where to Reseal Your Home After Winter

 Last Minute Tips for Best Results

-• Smooth with a wet finger or caulking tool for a clean seal
+- Smooth the sealant using a wet finger or caulking tool for a clean finish

 Why Spring Caulking Matters